genepi/23andme-tools/README.md

-# 23andMe Tools - Convert 23andMe data to VCF.GZ
+# 23andMe Tools - Convert 23andMe data to VCF files

 23andMe raw data is provided in a tab-delimited text format including 4 columns (#rsid;chromosome;position;genotype).
 To process these files further (e.g. for Imputation with the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) or for assigning a mitochondrial haplogroup with [HaploGrep](http://haplogrep.uibk.ac.at)), VCF files are needed.
-Here we provide a simple Java implementation to convert your 23andMe raw data into VCFs.
+Here we provide a simple Java implementation to convert your 23andMe raw data into compressed VCFs (vcf.gz).
 Credits to [this](https://github.com/arrogantrobot/23andme2vcf) project, which provides a working perl implementation.

 This github project includes 2 tools:

-* site-generator: Extracts all sites from the human genome (build 37) fasta file (human_g1k_v37.fasta) and generates a chip-specific file.
-For simplicity, the same file format as described in the perl project above is generated.
+* site-generator: This tool creates a chip-specific file for your 23AndMe data.
+This step is only required if the chip file is not included in this repository (see below for details).
+For simplicity, the same file format as described in the project above is generated.
 * vcf-generator: Generates valid VCF files out of the 23andMe raw data.
-All chromosomes are written to seperate files.
+All chromosomes are written to seperate files and can be therefore used directly with the Michigan Imputation Server.

 ## Get your data
 Your personal genome can be downloaded from [here](https://www.23andme.com/you/download).
-After entering your secure answer, the complete dataset can be downloaded at once (zip file).
+After entering your secure answer, the complete dataset can be downloaded at once.

 ## Generate the chip sites
 I already generated a site list for the current 23andMe version 4 (v4) genotyping chip (May 2016) including 610544 sites.
-It basically extracts the information from your personal genome (without the genotype) and adds the reference base from the FWD strand.
-If your data has been genotyped with this version of the chip, you can skip this step.
-For older chip versions (v1-v3) I would very much appreciate a pull request to the repository.
+It basically extracts the information from your personal genome (without the genotype) and adds the reference base from the FWD strand. **If your data has been genotyped with this version of the chip, you can skip this step.** For older chip versions (v1-v3) we would very much appreciate push requests to this repository.

 ```bash
 git clone https://github.com/seppinho/23andme-tools.git